asianomainen/Docker-exc3.1-pipeline/pages/contributing.md

 order: 0
 ---

+NOTE: contributing is only allowed for players of the highest degree.

 You found a mistake, issue, typo or something missing?
 Maybe you just thought that something was not well written and you could do better?
 Maybe it's hacktoberfest?
 Or you want to share a link to a great blog post?
 Make a contribution!

 Since the course is open source you can fork, edit and send a pull request.
 If you don't know what forking is or how to make pull request consult the [github guides](https://guides.github.com/activities/hello-world/) or [this](https://www.dataschool.io/how-to-contribute-on-github/) step by step tutorial.
 It's okay to practice here.